-The U.S. Food and Drug Administration in cooperation with the Illinois Institute of Technology’s Institute for Food Safety and Health (IIT IFSH), a nationally-recognized leader in food safety, created the Food Safety Preventive Controls Alliance (FSPCA) to develop training courses and materials on preventing contamination for both human and animal food during production.
-The materials to be developed by the Alliance will help industry—particulary small- and medium-size companies-- comply with the new preventive controls rules for human and animal food mandated by the FDA Food Safety Modernization Act (FSMA).
+The U.S. Food and Drug Administration in cooperation with the Illinois Institute of Technology’s Institute for Food Safety and Health (IIT IFSH), a nationally-recognized leader in food safety, created the Food Safety Preventive Controls Alliance (FSPCA) to develop training courses and technical information on preventing contamination for both human and animal food during production.
+The technical information being developed by the Alliance will help industry—particularly small- and medium-size companies—comply with the new preventive controls rules for human and animal food mandated by the FDA Food Safety Modernization Act (FSMA).

 Alliance Support to Industry

-Under the FSMA, facilities are required to develop food safety plans that evaluate food safety hazards, and identify the preventive measures to guard against those hazards.
+Under the FSMA, human and animal food facilities are required to develop food safety plans that evaluate food safety hazards, and identify the preventive measures to guard against those hazards.
 The plans must also describe how manufacturers will monitor their preventive measures to ensure they are working, and keep records of that monitoring.
 Manufacturers also must develop a plan of action to correct problems.

-The Alliance will:
+The Alliance is:

-design and deliver a state-of-the-art distance learning training portal at the IIT IFSH Moffett Campus in Bedford Park, Ill.
+- designing a state-of-the-art distance learning training portal at the IIT IFSH Moffett Campus in Bedford Park, Ill.

-develop “train-the-trainer” materials and student education delivery systems
+- developing “train-the-trainer” materials and student education delivery systems

 - developing technical information that can be used for commodity/industry sector-specific guidelines for preventive controls

 - assessing knowledge gaps and research needs for further enhancement of preventive controls measures